Dr-Assistant/doc_assistant_new/README.md

 Start by reviewing the documentation in the `/docs` folder to understand the project scope and plans:

 1. Read the product vision and features in `/docs/product`
-2. Review the system architecture and implementation plan in `/docs/product/product_features/overall_app_implementation`
+2. Review the system architecture in `/docs/development/architecture`
 3. Understand the development tickets in `/docs/development/MVP_Development_Tickets.md`

+### Prerequisites

+- Node.js (v16+)
+- Docker and Docker Compose
+- PostgreSQL
+- MongoDB (optional for development)
+- Redis (optional for development)

 ### Development Setup